-This poem, I Taught Myself to Live Simply, is beautiful and simple, just like the life it’s author promotes.
+This poem, I Taught Myself to Live Simply, is beautiful and simple, just like the life its author promotes.
 Anna Akhmatova, a famous Russian author, penned these beautiful lines that celebrate the small pleasures in life.
 She reveals an ability to reflect and ponder life and it’s meaning.
 This truly unique poem portrays a positive outlook on life.
 Although Akhmatova was not without her share of trials in life, she writes about the pleasures she experiences on a day to day basis.
 She writes about the joy the sunset brings to her heart.
 She writes about the solace she finds in her home, and she writes about the beauty of life.
-You can read the poem in full here.
+You can read the poem in full I Taught Myself to Live Simply here.

 I Taught Myself to Live Simply Analysis

 The following line reveals another source of her ability to live simply.
 She says that she has taught herself to pray to God.
 This reveals her desire to know about more than the here and the now.
-Her simple life style is contrasted with the busy lives if those steps her, and she deliberate stops to pray to God.
+Her simple lifestyle is contrasted with the busy lives if those steps and she deliberate stops to pray to God.
 God is her ability to recognize that there is more out there.
-It is her acknowledgement that there is more to live for than this lodge alone.
-It is her reason for slowing down and living simply rather than striving for money, entertainment and fun.
-She realizes that life is short, but she also knows that there is value in the simple life because it allows her to stop and think and he aware of her God and reflect upon her life and ponder her meaning and purpose.
+It is her acknowledgment that there is more to live for than this lodge alone.
+It is her reason for slowing down and living simply rather than striving for money, entertainment, and fun.
+She realizes that life is short, but she also knows that there is value in the simple life because it allows her to stop and think and be aware of her God and reflects upon her life and ponder her meaning and purpose.

 In the fifth and sixth lines, she goes into a vivid description of her calming surroundings, and the effect they have on her.
 She describes the “burdock rustle in the ravine” and the way the “yellow-red rowan berry cluster droops”.
 These descriptions further renewal her ability to so and fully admire nature’s beauty.